How to Plant and Grow Zucchini

 How to Grow Joe-Pye Weed in Your Landscape or Garden

-A close up horizontal image of pink joe-pye weed flowers growing in the garden pictured on a soft focus background.
+A close up horizontal image of pink joe-pye weed flowers growing in the garden.

 Joe-pye weed is a tall, easy-to-grow native wildflower that shares its name with a Mohican chief.
 With vanilla-scented flowers, it draws hummingbirds, songbirds, and pollinating insects.
 Read our guide now to learn how to propagate, care for, and maintain this late-fall bloomer in a border, meadow, or cottage garden.